Donald L. Mallick: Early life and education

-Mallick was born on October 4, 1930, in Sewickley, Pennsylvania, in a small town near Pittsburgh.
+Mallick was born on October 4, 1930, in Sewickley, Pennsylvania, a small town near Pittsburgh.
 He was the second and youngest son of Robert S. Mallick Sr. and Louise Wesche Mallick, both of whom were of German descent.

 Louise was born in Germany in 1903, and migrated to the United States in 1907.
 Robert Sr. was born in Beaver County, Pennsylvania, with his family history going back to the late 1700s, when the family arrived from Germany.

 Mallick's older brother, Robert Scott Mallick Jr. was an Army Air Corps flier and a B-24 pilot during World War II, and participated in bomb drops on Germany, taking off from Great Britain's airfields.

 Mallick graduated from Neville Twp.
 High School, Pennsylvania in 1948.
 He enrolled at Penn State College in the field of Mechanical Engineering.
 After two years of college, the Korean War interrupted his college education.
 Mallick had always had a desire to follow on his brother's footsteps and become a pilot.
 The Korean War provided an opportunity for Mallick to enter flight training.
 The mandatory WWII draft was still in effect and provided an excellent excuse for Mallick to leave college and follow his desire to become a pilot.
 Mallick's parents were not pleased with his decision, but his's brother supported him in this endeavor, so Mallick proceeded with attempting to join the United States Air Force.